 A tenured professor at the Columbia University Graduate School of Journalism, Freedman was named the nation's outstanding journalism educator in 1997 by the Society of Professional Journalists.
-In 2012, he received Columbia University's coveted Presidential Award for Outstanding Teaching.
-Freedman's class in book-writing has developed more than 65 authors, editors, and agents, and it has been featured in Publishers Weekly and the Christian Science Monitor.
-He is a board member of the Jewish Book Council and Religion News Service.
-He has spoken at the Smithsonian Institution, Yale University, and UCLA, among other venues, and has appeared on National Public Radio, CNN, and the News Hour with Jim Lehrer.
+In 2012, he received Columbia University’s coveted Presidential Award for Outstanding Teaching.
+Freedman’s class in book-writing has developed more than 80 authors, editors, and agents, and it has been featured in Publishers Weekly and The Christian Science Monitor.
+He is a board member of the J. Anthony Lukas Book Awards and Religion News Service.
+He has spoken at the Smithsonian Institution, Yale University, and UCLA, among other venues, and has appeared on National Public Radio, CNN, and the PBS News Hour.

-Freedman holds a bachelor's degree in journalism and history from the University of Wisconsin-Madison, which he received in May 1977.
-He lives in New York with his wife, Christia Chana Blomquist, and his children, Aaron and Sarah.
+Freedman holds a bachelor’s degree in journalism and history from the University of Wisconsin-Madison, which he received in May 1977.
+He lives in New York with his wife, Christia Chana Blomquist.

 To find out how to contact Samuel Freedman, click here.